drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 “I don’t use Bazel and don’t care.
 I found this Googling and just want to know what I _should_ use.”
 Use [Turborepo + pnpm](https://turbo.build/repo).
 Turborepo is designed for how JS works from the ground-up, and does a lovely job at delivering on all of Bazel’s promises but tailored to the JS ecosystem.
 Though I won’t mention Turborepo again in this blog post, just know for every criticism levied against Bazel, I can’t say the same for Turborepo.

 “What about Nx?”
 I've had a lot more papercuts with Nx because they try and follow Bazel philosophy more closely, but compromise on what parts don't fit into JS.
-So you’re left with not the original headaches, but a _compromise
+So while you don’t have the full-on headaches, you have a _compromise_ of the headaches.

 Anyways, with that out of the way…